harleydutton/Tabula-Rasa/README.md

   - add grammar check plugin (or just run a grammar check?)
   - make the images non-shit
   - export as PDF

-## Legend
-examples of specific skills and flavor will be `monospace` in-line
-> larger examples will be quoted and appear under the relevant section with no header.

 ## formatting options
 <!--html style comment-->